ahgroup/modelbuilder/auxiliary/docsfordevelopers/ideas-and-to-do.md

 ## Code Improvements
 * Continue implementing unit tests using the testthat package
 * Simplify and modularize code further if possible
+* Turn on flow diagram once the flowdiagramr package is on CRAN

 ## Content Improvement

 ### High priority

-* Allow saving of unfinished model to come back later
+* Allow saving of unfinished model to come back later.
+To do so, add a new list entry to mbmodel called "checked".
+If user saves model during building, have that set as false.
+Only once user finalizes model is it checked.
+Unchecked models can not be exported to code or analyzed.

 ### Medium priority